A Surgeon’s Tale from Norfolk to Malvern

 Personal Life and Legacy

-While Frederic never married, according to family lore he had a relationship with Emma Smyth (a domestic servant), who bore him a son, James Thomas (later James Thomas Hillen, having adopted his stepfather’s surname).
+While Frederic never married, according to family lore he had a relationship with Emma Smyth (a domestic servant) from the nearby village of Friston, who bore him a son, James Thomas (later James Thomas Hillen, having adopted his stepfather’s surname).

 His life in Terrington St. John, London, and Aldeburgh paints a picture of a man deeply engaged with his community.